sebspion/reqs/draft-selander-lake-reqs.md

 #### Power {#nbiot-power}

-Since NB-IoT is operating in licensed spectrum, the device is allowed to transmit at a relatively high power, which has a large impact on the energy consumption in particular in bad coverage.
+Since NB-IoT is operating in licensed spectrum, the device is allowed to transmit at a relatively high power, which has a large impact on the energy consumption.

 The benchmark for NB-IoT energy consumption is based on the same computational model as was used by 3GPP in the design of this radio layer {{NB-IoT-battery-life-evaluation}}.
 The device power consumption is assumed to be 500mW for transmission and 80mW for reception.
 Power consumption for "light sleep" (~ 3mW) and ”deep sleep” (~ 0.015mW) are negligible in comparison.
 The bitrates (uplink/downlink) are assumed to be 28/170 kbps for good coverage and 0,37/2,5 kbps for bad coverage.

-The energy consumption benchmark includes RRC Resume procedure for transition from RRC Inactive to RRC Connected, perform operation and returning RRC Inactive, see {{AKE-for-NB-IoT}}.
-The results show a high per-byte energy consumption for uplink transmissions in particular in bad coverage.
-Since the application decides about the device being initiator or responder in the AKE, the protocol cannot be tailored for a particular message being uplink or downlink.
+The results {{AKE-for-NB-IoT}} show a high per-byte energy consumption for uplink transmissions, in particular in bad coverage.
+Given that the application decides about the device being initiator or responder in the AKE, the protocol cannot be tailored for a particular message being uplink or downlink.
 To perform well in both kind of applications the overall number of bytes of the protocol needs to be as low as possible.